voltfinance/fStable-contracts/contracts/emissions/README.md

 ![Polygon Integration Contract Dependencies](../../docs/emissions/polygonContractDependencies.png)

 **Bridge Forwarder** - are separate Mainnet contracts for each L2 recipient contracts on Polygon.
-Initially, there would be a contract for the Polygon imUSD Vault and FRAX Vault.
+Initially, there would be a contract for the Polygon ifUSD Vault and FRAX Vault.

 The Bridge Forwarder contracts will receive MTA rewards from the Emissions Controller who call's the `notifyRewardsAmount` function.
 This then calls the `depositFor` function on the PoS Bridge.
 See the above sequence diagrams for another view of this process.